“Watching this magnificent mariachi band play with a power and passion that I’d never seen before. It was Amazing.”

 On October 3rd, 2014 Los Camperos mourned the death of Nati Cano.
 His passing was greatly felt by followers, students and performers worldwide.
 Mr. Cano left the group to the musical director, Jesus "Chuy" Guzman whom has served as the musical director since 1992.

 Chuy Guzman is known for his musical arrangements that highlight the skills and voices of the group.
 He is widely recognized as arranger, director, instructor, and musician in the genre of Mariachi music.
 Mr. Guzman has served as head instructor for numerous international mariachi festivals in the United States and Mexico.
 He is the Musical Director for the Mariachi Master Apprentice Program (MMAP) in San Fernando and continues as the instructor for Music of Mexico, at the University of California, Los Angeles (UCLA).
-Under Guzman’s Direction, Mariachi Los Camperos released a 2015 Grammy-nominated musical tribute to Nati Cano titled, Tradición, Arte, y Pasión.
-In January 2020 at the 62nd Grammy award celebration, Mariachi Los Camperos took home a Grammy award with their album release “De Ayer Para Siempre” for Best Regional Mexican Music Album.
+Under Guzman’s Direction, in 2006 Mariachi Los Camperos received a Grammy nomination for their Album “Llegaron Los Camperos”, In 2008 Mariachi Los Camperos took home a Grammy Award for Best Regional Mexican Music Album with “Amor, Dolor y Lagrimas".
+They later released a 2015 Grammy-nominated musical tribute to Nati Cano called: Tradición, Arte, y Pasión, this album gave Mariachi Los Camperos a Grammy nomination.
+Determined for a Grammy Award, In January 2020 at the 62nd Grammy award celebration, Mariachi Los Camperos took home another Grammy Award with their album release “De Ayer Para Siempre” for Best Regional Mexican Music Album.

 MEET THE GROUP